tpoechtrager/osxcross/README.md

 ### HOW DOES IT WORK? ###

-[Clang/LLVM is a cross compiler by default](http://clang.llvm.org/docs/CrossCompilation.html) and is now available on nearly every Linux distribution.
+[Clang/LLVM is a cross compiler by default](http://clang.llvm.org/docs/CrossCompilation.html) and is now available on nearly every Linux distribution,
-Therefore we "just" need a proper [port](https://github.com/tpoechtrager/cctools-port) of the [cctools](http://www.opensource.apple.com/tarballs/cctools) (ld, lipo, ...) for Linux, and the OS X SDK.
+so we just need a proper [port](https://github.com/tpoechtrager/cctools-port) of the [cctools](http://www.opensource.apple.com/tarballs/cctools) (ld, lipo, ...) and the OS X SDK.

 If you want, then you can build an up-to-date vanilla GCC as well.